-Join Dr. Martyn Jolly and Dr. Elisa deCourcy as they recreate the 19th century magic lantern show in a contemporary interpretation which combines the art of original glass slides with special optical effects and electroacoustic music performed live by Dr. Alexander Hunter.
+Join Dr. Martyn Jolly and Dr. Elisa deCourcy as they recreate the 19th century magic lantern show in a contemporary interpretation which combines the art of original glass slides with special optical effects and electroacoustic music composed by Alexander Hunter, Rachael Thom and Ashleigh Drury, performed live by Ashleigh Drury.

 See below for additional related events

 Dr. Martyn Jolly is an artist and writer, and Honorary Associate Professor at the Australian National University School of Art and Design.
 In 2015 he received an Australian Research Council Discovery Grant to lead the international project 'Heritage in the Limelight: The Magic Lantern in Australia and the World'.
 Since 2015 he has developed a series of collaborative magic lantern performances around Australia.
 In 2020, with Elisa deCourcy he co-edited The Magic Lantern at Work: Witnessing, Persuading, Experiencing and Connecting.